 \subsection{Preprocesssing}

-In our study, preprocessing serves as an essential step for feature extraction and model training.
-We utilize audio signals acquired from a contact-based stethoscope, subject to varying recording frequencies.
-To manage computational and storage resources, these signals are downsampled.
-A Hamming-windowed low-pass FIR filter is applied beforehand to reduce aliasing and high-frequency noise.
+In our study, preprocessing is a critical step for efficient feature extraction and the subsequent model training, using audio signals recorded by contact-based stethoscopes with different recording frequencies, depending on the specifications of the medical device used.
+To ensure efficient computation and storage, these signals are downsampled to a standardized frequency.
+A Hamming-windowed low-pass finite impulse response (FIR) filter is applied before downsampling to reduce potential signal distortion (aliasing) and high-frequency noise.
 FIR filters are selected for their linear phase response, which offers advantages in maintaining temporal characteristics, crucial for subsequent steps.
-Following filtering, the EMD technique is employed to break down the audio signals into a series of IMFs\cite{huang1998EMD}.
-This technique is particularly effective for analyzing non-linear and non-stationary signals commonly encountered in physiological processes.
-Post-EMD, power spectral density analysis is conducted on each IMF, enabling the identification of frequency bands that correspond to physiological phenomena like heart rate and respiration.
-Notably, IMFs were chosen based on their energy concentration in frequency ranges proximate to the heart rate (1 to 5 Hz) and respiration (0.1 to 1.5 Hz), as well as those encompassing the 5 to 10 Hz, 10 to 20 Hz bands, 20 to 100 Hz and 250 to 1000Hz.
-The last two selected IMFs, are then used to generate two distinct envelope signals that encapsulate nuanced physiological dynamics.
-The first envelope signal, rich in lower frequency components, captures respiration-related information, while the second, derived from higher frequency IMFs, captures cardiac activity patterns.
+After filtering, EMD technique is applied to decompose audio signals into IMFs, as detailed by Huang et al. \cite{huang1998EMD}.
+EMD is particularly effective for the analysis of non-linear and non-stationary signals, characteristic of physiological data, by adaptively decomposing complex signals into simpler components.
+This method enhances the analysis of physiological phenomena by isolating inherent oscillatory modes within the signal.
+Subsequently, power spectral density (PSD) analysis is performed on each IMF.
+This analysis quantifies the distribution of power across frequency bands, enabling precise identification of frequencies associated with physiological activities such as heart rate and respiration.
+Notably, IMFs are selected for their notable energy within frequency ranges essential for monitoring physiological events: heart rate (1 to 5 Hz), respiration (0.1 to 1.5 Hz), and additional bands (5 to 10 Hz, 10 to 20 Hz, 20 to 100 Hz, and 250 to 1000 Hz) for a wider physiological analysis.
+Subsequently, two envelope signals are constructed from the final IMFs.
+The first envelope signal, focusing on lower frequencies, targets respiration information, while the second, derived from higher frequencies, is associated with cardiac activity.
 This method results in the extraction of six unique signals for feature extraction, where five signals capture physiological characteristics, and the sixth retains its original acoustic nature.